lemomored/n8n-render-noDB/README.md

 7. Activate

-Now Enjoy for free forever (If render.com and SupaBase maintain their free plans)
+Now Enjoy for free and forever (If render.com and SupaBase maintain their free plans)

 Thanks to Antoine Deschamps for the inspiration